 This recipe is pretty simple to throw together.
 No fancy steps or a million bowls.
 You literally place your ingredients in a large mixing bowl, mix it together and place them in your muffin tin.

 Cake Mix Hacks

-Some of my most favorite recipes start out with a cake mix.
+Some of my favorite recipes start out with a cake mix.

 I decided to keep these muffins unfrosted, but a sugar glaze or a smear of cream cheese frosting would turn this breakfast muffin into an afternoon treat!

-I’m all for making life easier and take shortcuts where I can.
+I’m all for making life easier and taking shortcuts where I can.
 As long as it doesn’t jeopardize my personal integrity, bring on the easy way!

 I can only make so much banana bread, so these carrot banana walnut muffins give me another great option for using any old and overripe bananas.

 You absolutely can!
 If you’re wanting to stay as close to the carrot cake taste, try a Spice Cake Mix.
 Any flavor will work.
 Chocolate banana carrot walnut would be delicious!